Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 **Note:** When using Elasticsearch 5.x changes to the types may need to be done in your mapping.
 More information on the [mapping in ElasticSearch 5.x](Documentation/ElasticMapping-5.x.md).

+**IMPORTATN:** When using Elasticsearch 5.x the suggest and autocomplete feature is actually not working.

 ### Elasticsearch Configuration file elasticsearch.yml

 There is a need, depending on your version of Elasticsearch, to add specific configuration to your